Tristan578/mcp-service-account-auth-example/MCP_CONFIG.md

 ### Issue: GitHub Copilot Not Using Context

-**Symptoms**: Copilot suggestions don't reflect Werner-specific data
+**Symptoms**: Copilot suggestions don't reflect Company-specific data

 **Solutions**:
 1. Verify MCP servers are listed as "connected" in VS Code